DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_addeventnow.md - adds a new event and opens the lightbox to confirm
 - api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (unlike blockTime() allows setting custom styling for the limit)
 - api/scheduler_addsection.md - adds a section to the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_addshortcut.md - adds a new keyboard shortcut
 - api/scheduler_attachevent.md - attaches the handler to an inner event of dhtmlxScheduler
 - api/scheduler_backbone.md - makes the scheduler reflect all data changes in the Backbone model and vice versa
 - api/scheduler_blocktime.md - blocks the specified date and applies the default 'dimmed' style to it.